discordjs/guide/guide/message-components/select-menus.md

 Although the String select menu with it's user-defined options is the most customizable, there are four other types of select menu that auto-populate with their corresponding Discord entities, much like slash command options.
 These are:

-- <DocsLink section="builders" path="class/UserSelectMenuBuilder" />
+- <DocsLink section="builders" path="UserSelectMenuBuilder:Class" />
-- <DocsLink section="builders" path="class/RoleSelectMenuBuilder" />
+- <DocsLink section="builders" path="RoleSelectMenuBuilder:Class" />
-- <DocsLink section="builders" path="class/MentionableSelectMenuBuilder" />
+- <DocsLink section="builders" path="MentionableSelectMenuBuilder:Class" />
-- <DocsLink section="builders" path="class/ChannelSelectMenuBuilder" />
+- <DocsLink section="builders" path="ChannelSelectMenuBuilder:Class" />

-The `ChannelSelectMenuBuilder` can be configured to only show specific channel types using <DocsLink section="builders" path="class/ChannelSelectMenuBuilder?scrollTo=setChannelTypes" />.
+The `ChannelSelectMenuBuilder` can be configured to only show specific channel types using <DocsLink section="builders" path="ChannelSelectMenuBuilder:Class#setChannelTypes" type="method"/>.

 ## Multi-selects

 Where slash command options fall behind is in their single-select limitation on User, Role and Channel option types.
-Select menus can support this use case via <DocsLink section="builders" path="class/BaseSelectMenuBuilder?scrollTo=setMinValues" /> and <DocsLink section="builders" path="class/BaseSelectMenuBuilder?scrollTo=setMaxValues" />.
+Select menus can support this use case via <DocsLink section="builders" path="BaseSelectMenuBuilder:Class#setMinValues" type="method"/> and <DocsLink section="builders" path="BaseSelectMenuBuilder:Class#setMaxValues" type="method"/>.
 When these values are set, users can select multiple items, and the interaction will be sent with all selected values only when the user clicks outside the select menu.

 ```js{7-8,13-14}
 module.exports = {